Metric tons of municipal solid waste are produced globally every year

 Metric tons of carbon dioxide or equivalents are generated as a result

-Sustainability and environmental impact has been at the heart of UBQ’s technological development since its inception.
-At UBQ we seek to unlock new opportunities to reuse finite resources infinitely and economically rather than rely on a linear economy based on fossil-based alternatives.
+Sustainability and environmental impact are at the heart of UBQ’s technological development since its inception.
+At UBQ we seek to reuse finite resources infinitely and economically rather than rely on a linear economy that depletes fossil-based alternatives.

-We spend heavily on R&D to constantly innovate and produce versatile bio-based materials that nurture the circular economy.
+Our R&D objective is to constantly innovate and produce versatile bio-based materials that nurture the circular economy.

-Our approach stems from a holistic and systemic perspective to develop a path to become a truly ‘target technology’, committed to introducing the most ‘circular materials’ in the marketplace.
+Its approach stems from a holistic and systemic perspective to develop a ‘target technology’, committed to introducing the most ‘circular materials’ in the marketplace.

-Working with Quantis International and ESG Matters, we have developed an LCA Impact Calculator which shows that UBQ reduces an average of 15.5 t\CO2e for each ton of UBQ Material produced.1 This amount is significant in comparison with all conventional polymers whose production have negative environmental impacts.
-For example, 1 ton of Polypropylene (PP) produces 2 tons\CO2e emissions and are made from finite synthetic fossil fuel derived feedstocks (oil).
+Working with Quantis International and ESG Matters, we have developed an LCA Impact Calculator which shows that UBQ reduces ±15.5 t\CO2e for each ton of UBQ Material produced.1 This amount is significant in comparison with all conventional polymers which production have negative environmental impact.
+For example, 1 ton of Polypropylene (PP) produces 2 tons\CO2e emissions and is made from finite fossil derived feedstocks (oil).
 Even bio-based materials, like corn derived Polylactic Acid (PLA), produces 3.5 tons\CO2e emissions per ton of material.

-By eliminating waste going to landfills and decomposing into harmful gases, UBQ can reduce Greenhouse gases being released to the environment and be ±700% more environmentally friendly than the comparative materials on the market place today.
+By eliminating waste going to landfills and decomposing into harmful gases, UBQ can reduce Greenhouse gases being released to the environment and be significantly more environmentally friendly than the comparative materials in the market place today.